A unifying word from the newly elected AWF President

 One way mature national churches can help is by training pastors of young national churches.
 Entry-level pastoral and missionary training is a great need.
 In the advanced level, there are already good examples of partnership in place, such as FATELA (Latin America) and FATEAC (Africa).
 Both offer master’s level programs in their own contexts.

 It is important we reach a minimum level of commonality in terms of doctrine and practice among our national workers if we wish to collaborate in church planting and missions.
 Ideally, an accredited pastor of one national church can be automatically accepted by another national church on the grounds of generally agreed upon accreditation processes.
 Although some hurdles need to be cleared, such as differences in culture or level of maturity of the national churches, this is a worthwhile process.

 All of these initiatives depend on how people are connected.
 The AWF family has many networks: regional leadership, missions leaders, theologians, young leaders, and women.
 Some of these networks are already functioning while others are works in progress.
-We want